 Attempting to control privileges like this manually would take numerous additional employees, who would still be unable to make updates and adjust rules in real time.
 Identity and access management solutions, like Powertech Identity & Access Manager (BoKS), allows IT teams to efficiently protect your organization’s data.
 You can restrict privileges so that no one employee has full control of your system, yet still give users the credentials they need to get their work done.

 Powertech Identity & Access Manager (BoKS) can help your organization benefit from granular access controls.
-See how with a personalized demo.
+See how in less than ten minutes by watching our demo.